+To paraphrase Elvis, I teach all kinds.
 So far at Rhodes I have taught introductory economics, intermediate microeconomics, and senior seminar.
-Next year (2013-14) I will teach our history of economic thought course, which is part of the political economy curriculum.
+This year (2013-14) I will teach Humanities 201 (Search) and ECON 323 (Classical and Marxian Political Economy.
+Next year, I will teach economic history.

 My research in economic history examines institutions for accumulating and transmitting human capital through time.
 These institutions typically must deal with problems of individual incentives that do not quite line up with efficient provision of collective goods.
 And yet, people often do discover ways to come close to efficient provision.

 My first book, Origins of American Health Insurance (Yale University Press, 2007) showed that early sickness insurance funds covered a large minority of the American working class, despite problems of moral hazard and adverse selection among their members, and despite the intense disdain in which Progressive activists held them.

 My new book, The Charleston Orphan House (University of Chicago Press, 2013) is a history of poor white families in antebellum Charleston, their methods for getting by, and their interactions with the Orphan House.

 I am promiscuous in choice of research topics.
 With coauthors and by myself I am working on a variety of topics in American, European and Asian economic history, from about the mid-19c onwards.
 I hope to complete a sequel to my health insurance book in the next two to three years.